Updated March 2021

-- Support funding for capital and operational investments to support effective, location efficient transit that will reduce the region’s overall greenhouse gas emissions.
+- Support funding for capital and operational investments to support effective, location efficient transit that will reduce a region’s overall greenhouse gas emissions.

-CALCOG supports effective housing policies.
-Many COGs are tasked with setting the Regional Housing Needs Allocation.
-Regional governments also account for future of housing growth and development in regional transportation plans.
-Linking land use, housing, and transportation decisions is good policy and integral to reducing greenhouse gas emissions.
-Regions work closely with their local agencies to forecast land use development, including housing needs, growth, and the relationship to the transportation network.
+Many COGs are responsible for the Regional Housing Needs Allocation (RHNA).
+Moreover, regional transportation planning agencies work closely with their local agencies to forecast land use development, including housing needs, growth, and the relationship to the transportation network.

 - Work with local government partners to amend housing element law (and related administrative procedures) to give jurisdictions flexibility to provide affordable housing and remove disincentives and regulatory obstacles to providing affordable housing.

-- Seek funding to reimburse COGs for Regional Housing Needs Allocation compliance costs.
+- Seek ongoing funding to reimburse councils of governments for Regional Housing Needs Allocation compliance costs.

-- To emphasize the connections between housing and transportation in regional transportation plans, support voluntary programs that would authorize regional agencies to award a percentage of state funds (in lieu of state selection) to location-efficient housing projects that support the objectives of regional transportation plans and are supported by local governments.
+- To emphasize the connection between housing and transportation in the RTP-SCS, design state funding programs that afford more localized or regional input on state programs to encourage more location-efficient housing that support the objectives of SCS and are supported by local governments.

 - Support incentives for jurisdictions that provide opportunities for more housing, including affordable and transit-oriented developments (TODs) and encourage the siting of these developments near areas with transportation resources and future planned investments.

 - Support continuing the REAP program throughout the Sixth Cycle of the Regional Housing Needs Allocation to support the ongoing production of well-located housing that can address the multiple, interconnected goals of housing, access to opportunity, and reduction of GHGs.